-On 10 April 2025 the General Membership Meeting elected Board members for a two-year term.
+On 30 March 2026, the General Membership Meeting elected four new Board members for a two-year term.
 Renewal elections or term extensions are scheduled for the 2027 General Membership Meeting.

 The minutes from past board meetings, are available for review.